chrmod/browser-core/README.md

 	"type": "activity",
     "action": "result_enter",
     "current_position": 1, // 0 = the first result, 1 = the second result ...
-    "position_type": "cliqz_results" // type of result on which the user landed (cliqz_results/cliqz_suggestions/history/bookmark/tab_result)
+    "position_type": "<ENCODED_RESULT_TYPE>"
-    "search": true/false, //only if position_type = cliqz_results/history/bookmark/tab_result and the url is a search page }
+    "search": true/false, //if the url is a search page }
 ```
 2.